Layr-Labs/eigenda-operator-setup/monitoring/README.md

 docker compose up -d
 ```

-Since eigenda is running in a different docker network we will need to have prometheus in the same network.
+Since eigenda is running in a different docker network, the setup need to have prometheus running in the same network.
 To do that, run the following command:
 ```bash
 docker network connect eigenda-network prometheus
 ```